HL7/crmi-ig/input/pages/profiles.md

 ## Capability Profiles

 For definitional artifacts, this implementation guide defines categories of profiles to represent knowledge capabilities for shareable, computable, publishable, and executable knowledge artifacts.
+These categories are proposed as a way to help facilitate management of expectations in the content development lifecycle, as well as address common challenges that have been encountered in the development of knowledge artifacts across the quality improvement spectrum, including guideline development, public health reporting specifications, clinical decision support rules, and quality measures.
+The expectation is that these same challenges will arise in any knowledge artifact development effort, and that the profiles and solutions proposed here will be useful in addressing those challenges.

-All knowledge artifacts are typically at least shareable, and where appropriate for the target environment, artifacts should declare the capabilities they support using the cqf-knowledgeCapability extension, as well as the knowledge representation level of the artifact using the cqf-knowledgeRepresentationLevel extension, as defined in the shareable profiles.
+Most knowledge artifacts are typically at least shareable, and where appropriate for the target environment, artifacts should declare the capabilities they support using the cqf-knowledgeCapability extension, as well as the knowledge representation level of the artifact using the cqf-knowledgeRepresentationLevel extension, as defined in the shareable profiles.

 * **Shareable**: Shareable profiles set the minimum expectations for including an artifact in a repository or implementation guide, including the URL, version, name, and publisher.
 * **Computable**: Computable profiles deal with authoring and design-time considerations, describing the minimum expectations for exchanging a machine-readable representation of an artifact.
 At a minimum, a computable artifact is one that does not have only human-readable content.